 Now for the places that you won’t find on Tripadvisor.
 I’m sure these have a name, but I have no idea what they are called.
 You will have to go by the locations on the map above.

 This local Thai food place is the perfect spot for lunch.
 It’s on a busy intersection which makes it easy to find but set off the road so it isn’t overly loud (at least louder than the general city).
 While not for everyone as the meals are pre-prepared and sit out on a table.
 Although I have been here a few times and never gotten sick.
 I believe they are popular enough that the meals get replenished quicker than they can go bad.

-The lady speaks a bit of English and is able to point out what meat is in the dish or can tell you if it’s vegetable.
+The lady speaks a bit of English and is able to point out what meat is in the dish or can tell you if it’s vegetarian.
 There are big wooden bench tables perfect if you are travelling in a group.
 There are strange brown balls on the table in plastic containers.
 Make sure you try these – they are palm sugar and super delicious.
 At least, if you have a sweet tooth like me.

 Jetty corner shop

 This was one of my favourite places to eat.
 The best way to find this is to head to the main tourist jetty and you will find it located on the corner across the road.
 Again, not for everyone if you don’t like eating pre-prepared meals.
 What I liked about this place is that the food on offer changes daily.
-The lady who cooks has a knack of making everything have so much flavour.
+The lady who cooks has a knack for making everything have so much flavour.